 Note:

-Certain limitations listed on this page apply during the deployment and are subject to change as the product evolves.
+Certain limitations listed on this page apply during the EA deployment and are subject to change as the product evolves.

 During the EA phase, it is possible to delete replicas manually.
 Manual deletion of replicas does not remove the IP address of the replica from the Targets list (Network > Target Groups > select a Target Group and click Targets); ensure that you remove them manually from the Targets list before you delete the associated replica.